-This scene in Gray’s Papaya is so special.
+This scene in Papaya King is so special.
 All of New York converges as Izzy and a friend celebrate her birthday with a hotdogs.
 First a man with a boom box enters, his music blaring.
 He is followed by this exquisitely dressed woman – and her coffee can in tow (which I am pretty sure is a Chock Full O’Nuts can!) ready for tips.
 As she begins singing “Some Enchanted Evening,” from South Pacific, the man with the boom box is so enthralled he turns his own music off.
 This scene happens just after Izzy’s first encounter with Sam, and as she listens to the woman sing, we see a wistful look upon her face, the lyrics perhaps reflecting the budding feelings for Sam she’s trying to ignore.

 We also get this amazing elderly self-defense class.
-Izzy has come to pick up her Bubbie, who is learning how to fend off purse snatchers.
+Izzy has come to pick up her Bubbe, who is learning how to fend off purse snatchers.
 This scene gets me every damn time.
 It’s hilarious.

-We also get many, many shots of both Bubbie’s Lower East Side neighborhood and Izzy’s Upper West Side neighborhood.
+We also get many, many shots of both Bubbe’s Lower East Side neighborhood and Izzy’s Upper West Side neighborhood.
 I’ve heard this film often cited as a favorite New York City film, and with its use of the city as character I can definitely see why.

 While I adore Sam and Izzy’s relationship as it blossoms, the film’s true beating heart is the friendship that grows between Sam and Ida.
 If Izzy and Sam don’t work out, I hope Sam and Ida remain friends for all of their days.

 Which brings us to the end of the film.
 Sam and Izzy are finally on the same page, though Sam and Ida are a few chapters ahead of her (Ida’s already planning the wedding!).
-As they put the Bubbie to bed, the film ends on a freeze frame of Sam and Izzy sharing a knowing look.
+As they put the Bubbe to bed, the film ends on a freeze frame of Sam and Izzy sharing a knowing look.
 We don’t know if they’ll make it to the wedding Ida so desperately wants for her granddaughter.
-All we do know is that on this night, the Bubbie can sleep well knowing her Izzy may have made a match.
+All we do know is that on this night, the Bubbe can sleep well knowing her Izzy may have made a match.

 Posted on January 11, 2019, in Female Filmmaker Friday and tagged Amy Irving, Crossing Delancey, David Hyde Pierce, Female Filmmaker Friday, Jeroen Krabbé, Joan Micklin Silver, Peter Riegert, Reizl Bozyk, Sylvia Miles.
 Bookmark the permalink.
 Leave a comment.